Peamouth - Mylocheilus caurinus

 General Description

 The peamouth is a native minnow that is found in lakes and the slow waters of rivers west of the Continental Divide in Montana.
 Its common name probably refers to its small mouth.
 Specimens can get quite large, up to 14 inches.
 Unfortunately, at this size they are not likely to be preyed upon and so do not contribute to the food base of predatory sport fishes.
 Peamouth are unusual in that they can tolerate diluted sea water.
 This feature has allowed them to colonize some inshore islands off the coast of western North America.
 Peamouth are schooling fish that feed on aquatic insects and bottom organisms.
-They can be caught readily on small baits.
+They can be caught readily on small bait.

 Diagnostic Characteristics